 Search For The Provost/Vice President For Academic Affairs

 Ohio Northern University (ONU), an independent, selective and comprehensive university, announces the search for its next Provost/Vice President for Academic Affairs.
 The Provost/VPAA is responsible for the overall academic program and the following additional areas: University libraries, Information Technology (IT), Institutional Research, Athletics, and the Registrar.
-It is anticipated the next Provost will assume the position on or around July 1, 2016 with the retirement of the current provost.
+With the mid-year retirement of the current provost, the preferred start date for the new provost will be on or around January 1, 2017, and no later than July 1, 2017.

 Founded in 1871, ONU consistently has reflected founder Henry Solomon Lehr’s vision of “providing a community of learning, rich with opportunities for intellectual and personal development.”
 The University has been affiliated with the United Methodist Church since 1899, instilling core values into its teachings while offering religious freedom on campus.
 Today Ohio Northern has an enrollment of around 3,300 students from 34 states and 25 countries and offers more than 70 programs of study.
 Capitalizing on its historic reputation for quality, ONU is poised to move to a position of significantly greater regional and national prominence.

 The University’s mission today is to “provide a high quality learning environment that prepares students for success in their careers, service to their communities, the nation, and the world, and a lifetime of personal growth inspired by the higher values of truth, beauty, and goodness.”
 This mission is achieved via a distinctive academic program with mutually supporting liberal and professional education components that integrate practice with theory, complemented by excellent co-curricular education.